paydunk/authorize-net/README.md

 <img alt="Paydunk" src="http://paydunk.com/wp-content/themes/paydunk/images/footr_logo.png" />

+Download the front-end plugin (found here: https://github.com/paydunk/front-end-plugin/blob/master/jquery.paydunk.js) and use the following files to get started quickly with Paydunk & Authorize.net!

+### index.php

+Update this file with your paydunk App ID and price (order total).
 Request API access and register applications at https://developers.paydunk.com.
 Check in the Applications tab to view all of your apps.
 You'll see each of your apps are given an App ID and App Secret.

-Along with the front-end plugin (found here: https://github.com/paydunk/front-end-plugin), use these files to get started quickly with Paydunk & Authorize.net!
+### test.php

+Update this file with:

+* Info from your order database if necessary (lines 12-17)
+* Your authorize.net API Login ID & Transaction Key (line 20)
+* Starting at line 90, you may need to update the code depensing on the order status (i.e., check the payment status and update your order database accordingly)
+* Your Paydunk App ID and App Secret (lines 155 & 156)

+### thankyou.php

+Sample thank you page.
+Specify the link to your thankyou page when you register a new application at https://developers.paydunk.com.

+### AuthorizeNet.php

+The Authorize.net SDK.
+There is no need to make any changes to this file.